Write your awesome label here.

 I. Introduction to Longevity Medicine

-Participants will gain a foundational understanding of the biology of aging, including genetics, epigenetics, cellular aging, and mitochondrial dysfunction.
-The module distinguishes between lifespan extension and healthspan optimization, while positioning longevity medicine as an inherently interdisciplinary field integrating science, clinical practice, and prevention.
+Participants will gain a foundational understanding of the biology of aging, including key concepts in genetics, epigenetics, cellular senescence, inflammaging, and mitochondrial dysfunction.
+This module differentiates between lifespan extension and healthspan optimization, positioning longevity medicine as an inherently interdisciplinary field that bridges basic science, preventive healthcare, and clinical application.
+It lays the groundwork for integrating longevity principles into personalized, evidence-based medical practice.

 II.
 Longevity Diagnostics